Geoff O’Hara, Tony Woolford, Paul Geeves, Rohan Hutchinson (L to R) – all great bushmen.

 13 David Walker

 15 Shelly Napier Second female.
-Second fastest to complete.
+Second fastest overall to complete.
 Fastest female completer.
 Youngest female completer; second youngest completer overall.
 (7 yrs, 5 months, 18 days to complete).
 Age at completion: 36 yrs.

 Phil Dawson en route to Norman Bluff (not an Abel), near King William I (which is).